wandb/llm-leaderboard-korean/README.md

 - **github_version:** For recording, not required to be changed.

-- **jaster:**  Settings for the Jaster dataset.
+- **kaster:**  Settings for the Kaster dataset.
-    - `artifacts_path`: URL of the WandB Artifact for the Jaster dataset.
+    - `artifacts_path`: URL of the WandB Artifact for the Kaster dataset.
-    - `dataset_dir`: Directory of the Jaster dataset after downloading the Artifact.
+    - `dataset_dir`: Directory of the Kaster dataset after downloading the Artifact.

-- **jmmlu_robustness:** Whether to include the JMMLU Robustness evaluation.
-Default is True.

-- **lctg:** Settings for the LCTG dataset.
+- **haerae_bench_v1:**  Settings for the haerae_bench_v1 dataset.
-    - `artifacts_path`: URL of the WandB Artifact for the LCTG dataset.
+    - `artifacts_path`: URL of the WandB Artifact for the haerae_bench_v1 dataset.
-    - `dataset_dir`: Directory of the LCTG dataset after downloading the Artifact.
+    - `dataset_dir`: Directory of the haerae_bench_v1 dataset after downloading the Artifact.

-- **jbbq:** Settings for the JBBQ dataset.
+- **kobbq:** Settings for the KoBBQ dataset.
-    - `artifacts_path`: URL of the WandB Artifact for the JBBQ dataset.
+    - `artifacts_path`: URL of the WandB Artifact for the KoBBQ dataset.
-    - `dataset_dir`: Directory of the JBBQ dataset after downloading the Artifact.
+    - `dataset_dir`: Directory of the KoBBQ dataset after downloading the Artifact.

-- **toxicity:** Settings for the toxicity evaluation.
+- **ko_truthful_qa:** Settings for the KoTruthfulQA dataset.
-    - `artifact_path`: URL of the WandB Artifact of the toxicity dataset.
+    - `artifacts_path`: URL of the WandB Artifact for the KoTruthfulQA dataset.
-    - `judge_prompts_path`: URL of the WandB Artifact of the toxicity judge prompts.
-    - `max_workers`: Number of workers for parallel processing.
-    - `judge_model`: Model used for toxicity judgment.
-Default is `gpt-4o-2024-05-13`

-- **jtruthfulqa:** Settings for the LCTG dataset.
-    - `artifact_path`: URL of the WandB Artifact for the JTruthfulQA dataset.
+    - `dataset_dir`: Directory of the KoTruthfulQA dataset after downloading the Artifact.
-    - `roberta_model_name`: Name of the RoBERTa model used for evaluation.
-Default is 'nlp-waseda/roberta_jtruthfulqa'.

 - **mtbench:** Settings for the MT-Bench evaluation.
     - `temperature_override`: Override the temperature for each category of the MT-Bench.